 The Blackstone District wasn’t always the go-to spot for new restaurants and fun bars in Omaha.
 However, food did play a role in its early days (hint: it involves Reuben sandwiches and butter brickle ice cream).

-UPDATE: This post was first published in 2019, and has been updated in July 2020 to reflect the closure of Forno.
+UPDATE: This post was first published in 2019, and has been updated in February 2022 to reflect the closure of a few restaurants.

 A brief history of the Blackstone District

 In its early days, the Blackstone District was better known as the southern Gold Coast, home to Omaha’s wealthiest residents.
 With dozens of mansions in what was then west Omaha, only the richest residents were found in the area.

 Then, in the early 1900s, the Blackstone Hotel was built and things started to change.
 The Blackstone was home to wealthy travelers and gamblers.
 In fact, a poker game led to the creation of the Reuben sandwich.
 Later, the hotel’s chef was credited with inventing butter brickle ice cream.

 Today, the Blackstone District is home to nearly two-dozen restaurants and drinking establishments, businesses and residences.

 Where is Blackstone District in Omaha?

 Since 2013, the area from 36th to 42nd streets along between Farnam Street (between Dodge and Harney Streets) has been officially known as the Blackstone District.

 The seven-block area is a mixture of about a dozen restaurants, bars, and apartments.
 It’s located immediately west of Midtown Crossing.